ghenning/Singularity_Docker_Tut_2021/README.md

 myself, so I can't comment on it.
 If you're interested take a look at the `singularity build` documentation.

-**Additional information on converting Docker images to Singularity** [Tar Docker image and build with singularity build](https://www.nas.nasa.gov/hecc/support/kb/converting-docker-images-to-singularity-for-use-on-pleiades_643.html)
+**Additional information on converting Docker images to Singularity:**

+[Tar Docker image and build with singularity build](https://www.nas.nasa.gov/hecc/support/kb/converting-docker-images-to-singularity-for-use-on-pleiades_643.html)

 [Use spython to make a singularity.def to build image](https://pypi.org/project/spython/)